spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 | **Storage Adapters** | 2 x 16 Gbps FC                                     | 2 x 16 Gbps FC                               |                                                                                  |
 | **Server**           | Local disk for the OS boot (SAN boot is supported) | Local disk for the OS boot                   | Boot from SAN requires special consideration due to the multipath configuration. |

 Typically, the cluster control plane nodes do not run any VMO workloads.
-As a result, the control plane nodes can have lighter hardware specifications.
-Meaning, a server with 4 cores and 8 GB RAM is sufficient for a minimum-specification control plane node.
+As a result, they can have lighter hardware specifications.
+For example, a server with 4 cores and 8 GB RAM is sufficient for a minimum-specification control plane node.

-You can increase the hardware specifications based on the total number of control plane and worker nodes that you want to have in the cluster.
-Refer to the following table for guidance on the control plane node sizing.
+You can increase the hardware specifications based on the total number of control plane and worker nodes you want in the cluster.
+Refer to the following table for guidance on control plane node sizing.
 Note that these recommendations assume that each cluster has at least three control plane nodes.

 :::info

 A Palette VMO cluster should consist of at least 10 worker nodes to ensure sufficient resource distribution.
-The [Portworx Sharedv4 service pod anti-hyperconvergence](https://docs.portworx.com/portworx-enterprise/concepts/shared-volumes#sharedv4-service-pod-anti-hyperconvergence) setting, which is necessary for seamless storage fallover, requires two nodes to host its persistent storage, and these two nodes cannot run any VMs.
-As a result, your VMO cluster needs to have enough nodes, so that there are always at least two nodes available for the storage failover workload.
+The [Portworx Sharedv4 service pod anti-hyperconvergence](https://docs.portworx.com/portworx-enterprise/concepts/shared-volumes#sharedv4-service-pod-anti-hyperconvergence) setting, which is necessary for seamless storage failover, requires two nodes to host its persistent storage, and these two nodes cannot run any VMs.
+As a result, your VMO cluster needs to have enough nodes so that there are always at least two nodes available for the storage failover workload.

 :::